The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 Mathieu Pollet, co-founder and CEO, LoungeUp

-CRM can also help improve the hotel's reputation by detecting areas for improvement: the quality of the rooms, refurbishments, management quality, the level of training, etc.
+CRM can also help improve the hotel's reputation by detecting areas for improvement: the quality of the rooms, refurbishments, management quality, the level of staff training, etc.

 In conclusion